Last Updated on June 16, 2023

-Learn in a fun and safe atmosphere a practical self-defense system to learn how to recognize and react in potentially dangerous situations.
-Classes are developed to help children in each stage of life to react in a controlled way in conflict situations.
+Learn in a fun and safe atmosphere a practical self-defence system to learn how to recognize and react in potentially dangerous situations.
+Classes are developed to help children in each stage of life react in a controlled way in conflict situations.
 There are different challenges that come with different ages from sand throwing to group conflicts.
 The coaches go through various scenarios in a playful way to train children on how to deal with various real-life situations.
 Apart from that, physical fitness, striking and kicking as well as mental control are part of Krav Maga training.

 Address: Phibblestown community centre, Phibblestown Road, Dublin 15, D15 XT85.
 This club also offers martial arts classes in Wicklow.

 Classes are for kids 4 – 7, juniors 8 – 12, teens 13 – 15